playbeing/dinish/README.md

 for use in spreadsheets: in libreOffice, use `Dinish:onum&tnum`.
 For CSS, try `font-feature-settings: "onum", "tnum";`.

+The Polish language uses a different style of acute accent called kreska.
+In libreOffice set the document language to Polish to use kreska.

 ## As a webfont

 As DINish is not yet available on any of the major free font CDNs, you